- ABOUT US

 - CONTACT US

-Life in the Sixth Form is about so much more than AS and A levels - they are vitally important, of course, but a King Henry VIII College pupil will leave the school not just with a top university place beckoning.
+Life in the Sixth Form is about so much more than Advanced Subsidiary (AS) and Advanced (A) levels - they are vitally important, of course, but King Henry VIII College students will leave the school not just with a top university place beckoning.

 As well as that preparation for university, there will be an emphasis on the wider life beyond school.
 Alongside academic specialisation, and the opportunity to explore areas of academic interest much more fully than before, will be the sort of preparation and development of skills that the modern world demands.

-In the Sixth Form the core of the curriculum will be Cambridge International Examinations AS and A levels.
-Pupils will sit the internationally-recognised CIE examinations, which are the conclusion of broad and balanced study across a wide range of subjects.
+In the Sixth Form the core of the curriculum will be Cambridge Assessment International Education examinations (CAIE) AS and A levels.
+Students will sit these internationally-recognised CAIE examinations, which are the conclusion of broad and balanced study across a wide range of subjects.